 After just missing out in 2006, Tony won the championship again in 2007, with two rounds to go and 10 GP wins in the bag.
-In the same year he also had the chance to race in a MX1 GP, and joined the class permanently in 2009.
+In the same year he also had the chance to race in an MX1 GP, and joined the class permanently in 2009.
 Suffice to say, Tony exceeded expectations and won his first MX1 Championship with aplomb.
 Since 2009, Tony has continued to dominate the world of MX1 – claiming the World Championship title every year – until he joined MXGP in 2014.

 After starting 2014 winning the Elite Class title at the Italian International Championship, it was clear he wasn't about to let his world title streak be broken.
 Staying true to form, Cairoli claimed his first ever MXGP World Championship title in September 2014, cementing his position as the undesputed King of Motocross.Read more